cainlouis/Sushi_Lazy_Loading_Animation/exercises/02_chrome_dev_tools.md

 Jump to answer[^xhr]

-[^xhr]: Array of numbers
+[^xhr]: Array of numbers.
+To see this, click on an XHR line in the table, then Response tab.

 4. Go to the Lighthouse tab, and generate a report for Performace on Mobile.
+Clear Store and Simulated Throttling should be checked.
+Note that you may get different results depending on the size/dimensions of the browser window (a.k.a the viewport).

 *Which metrics are problematic?*

 Jump to answer[^metrics]

-[^metrics]: Time to interactive, Speed index, and Largest contentful paint
+[^metrics]: Time to interactive, Speed index, and Largest contentful paint (your results may differ)

 5. Since our site is performing so poorly, go to the Performance tab to get more insight.
-Click the reload button in the dev tool so start recording, and stop after about 2 seconds (clear and try again if you don't have enough data).
+Screenshots should be checked.
+Click the reload button (or hit Ctrl+Shift+E) in the dev tool to start recording, and stop after about 5 seconds (clear and try again if you don't have enough data).
 Use you mouse wheel and/or wasd buttons to zoom in/out and pan.

-*Find an area in the timeline where frames were dropped.
+*Find an area in the timeline where frames were dropped (red in FPS).
 What was going on in the main thread at that time?*

 Jump to answer[^busy]